quinkennedy/deployment-via-git/README.md

 **Important:** The scripts in this project assume you have pssh in your PATH.
 See [Dependencies](#dependencies) for setup instructions.

 ##Overview
 This repo contains the scripts and instructions used during the installation and deployment of [Deluxx Fluxx III](http://deluxxfluxx.com/).
+Deluxx Fluxx III included nine (9) arcade cabinets which were each driven by a Mac Mini.
+The arcade games themselves were developed to run in the Chrome web browser.
+We used many off-the-shelf components for the arcade inputs, but for some of the more unique cabinets we wrote custom software to run on [Ardiuno Leonardo](http://arduino.cc/en/Main/ArduinoBoardLeonardo#.UwpQYl6C4Qg) microcotrollers to translate the various inputs to keyboard and mouse interactions which Chrome could use as input.

 The high-level strategy for setup and management was:
 * bootstrap the computers